400.00 General Information

 - The ratifying official has the authority to enter into a contractual commitment;

 - The resulting contract would otherwise have been proper if made by an appropriate Procurement Official or designated representative;

-- The University Business Office has authorized payment after seeking guidance from MSU Legal Counsel, as needed, to ensure compliance with State of Montana Laws;
+- Procurement & Contract Services and the Assistant Vice President for Financial Services has authorized payment after seeking guidance from MSU Legal Counsel, as needed, to ensure compliance with State of Montana Laws;

 Personal gifts or gratuities that might influence or give the appearance of influencing the requisition or purchase of material(s) must be declined.
 Occasionally, gifts or premiums of little value are unavoidable.
 When these are received, they are to be considered University property and should be reported as a notation on the invoice, and included on the department petty equipment or supply inventory.

 University employees may not participate in a purchase if they have a conflict of interest.
 See the MSU Conflict of Interest Policy .